Negative interest rates seeding global FX reserve shift out of euros

 LONDON Negative euro zone interest rates may be forcing central banks to rethink how much of their foreign cash hoards they bank in euros, with a recent drop in euro reserves potentially the start of large-scale rebalancing that could depress the euro further.

-Central banks cut their euro holdings in the second quarter, in the largest drop in almost two years, according to figures from the International Monetary Fund last week, and analysts estimate their sales at around $40 billion worth when adjusted for exchange rate and valuation effects.
+Central banks cut their euro holdings in the second quarter, in the largest drop in almost two years, according to figures from the International Monetary Fund last week, and analysts estimate their sales at around $40 billion (24.87 billion pound) worth when adjusted for exchange rate and valuation effects.

 That is a sizeable shift and entirely due to emerging market central banks.
 But it's unlikely to be a one-off if the driving force is negative interest rates, analysts say.